- Lockley, Fred, 1871-1958

 Content DescriptionReturn to Top

-The collection consists of 58 bound volumes of collecting Lockley's "Impressions and Observations of the Journal Man" columns.
+The collection consists of 58 bound volumes collecting Lockley's "Impressions and Observations of the Journal Man" columns.
 These columns are generally biographical sketches of and conversations with Oregon pioneers and citizens.
 The columns are arranged alphabetically by subject's last name.

 Historical NoteReturn to Top